Project aims to unlock historic Scottish archives

 Organisers of the transcribing project hope the information gleaned will help to increase knowledge and understanding about Scotland's history.

-They also hope local and family historians, historical geographers, history societies and researchers will use the resources for their research.'Famous figures'
+They also hope local and family historians, historical geographers, history societies and researchers will use the resources for their research.

 Culture Secretary Fiona Hyslop said it was an exciting project.